Hadronic vacuum polarization to three loops in chiral perturbation theory: Introduction

 While we give an analytic derivation of these elliptic master integrals here, we defer details concerning their numerical implementation to forthcoming work~\cite{LLSV}.
 Likewise, due to the complexity of the present calculation, we focus here on the computation of the three-loop HVP amplitude itself, postponing phenomenological applications and the computation of finite-volume effects to later work.

 We conclude this introduction with a summary of earlier ChPT HVP calculations.
 It was calculated at one-loop order in Gasser~\&~Leutwyler's original \chpt\ papers~\cite{Gasser:1983yg,Gasser:1984gg}.
 The two-loop calculation was performed by Golowich \&~Kambor~\cite{Golowich:1995kd} and then at greater generality by Bijnens et al.~\cite{Amoros:1999dp,Bijnens:2011xt}.
+Its finite-volume counterpart has been computed in partially quenched \chpt~\cite{Bijnens:2017esv} and using the time-momentum representation~\cite{Aubin:2020scy,Aubin:2015rzx}.
 Few calculations have been carried out to three-loop order in \chpt.
 As mentioned above, to the best of our knowledge, there is only this work and the pion mass and decay constant calculated by Bijnens \&~Hermansson-Truedsson \cite{Bijnens:2017wba}.
 Reproduction of the results of \rrcite{Bijnens:2011xt,Bijnens:2017wba}, whose \form~\formrefs\ implementations have been made available to us, served as helpful verification throughout the present calculation.

-The remainder of this paper is structured as follows. \Cref{sec:chpt} describes the relevant theoretical background and lists the Feynman diagrams. \Cref{sec:loops} is devoted to the treatment of the loop integrals, with lengthy expressions and further mathematical details in \cref{app:loops,app:diffeq,app:dimshift,app:expr-4d,app:expr-2d}.
+The remainder of this paper is structured as follows. \Cref{sec:chpt} describes the relevant theoretical background and lists the Feynman diagrams. \Cref{sec:loops,sec:more-loops} are devoted to the treatment of the loop integrals, with lengthy expressions delegated to \cref{app:diffeq,app:dimshift,app:expr-4d,app:expr-2d}.
 We present the results in \cref{sec:results}, with further results in \cref{app:unsub-results}.
 A description of how the calculations were implemented can be found in \cref{app:implementation}, along with links to our codes.